Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/authenticating-nextjs-with-supabase-auth-magic-links.md

 return <main>{!session ? <Login /> : <Profile session={session} />}</main>;
 ```

-> Note: Did you note we are passing the session here to the profile component?
+> Note: Did you note that we are passing the session to the profile component?

 And that's it.
 We now have a magic link login!